Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 (a) That he/she is being expelled;

 (c) The reasons for the decision; and

 (d) His/her rights of appeal against the expulsion.

 9.1 Where a student may have committed a criminal offence, disciplinary action against the student does not limit the ability of the Chief Executive to refer the matter to the New Zealand Police.

 10.1 Students who are the subject of disciplinary action have the right to appeal against any decision made affecting them and they must be advised of their rights at the time disciplinary action is taken against them.

 10.2 Students must appeal the disciplinary decision within 10 Northland Polytechnic working days of being notified of the decision.

 10.3 A disciplinary decision must be appealed, in writing, to the Chief Executive.
 The appeal must include the grounds for appeal, the desired outcome and any additional relevant information.

 10.4 Students cannot appeal disciplinary decisions made by the Chief Executive.
-Where a student is not satisfied with such a decision they should be referred to the Ombudsman.
+Where a student is not satisfied with such a decision they should be referred to the Ombudsman or other external agency.